AsifBrohi/super_store_etl/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## **Improvements**
-Reflecting back I could add test for my running queries function and loading data functions to ensure data quality.
-Furthermore, have questions which the product owner needs answering so my database schema will be more fitting to answer business questions.
-Also, have some data analysis for example *what is the sub-category has the most sales in each region of USA?*
+Reflecting back to improve my work, I need to prioritize tasks based on risk, collaborate closely with the product owner to understand their data needs, and be more specific in my tests and data analysis.
+This will improve the quality and relevance of my work, and add more value to the business.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>